Dr. Livingston is currently an Attending Psychologist at a Correctional Center in Santa Clara County.

 Hong Kong obviously does not have any Testimony Privilege or other protections for resisting Governmental intrusion.

 Dr. Livingston worked with the Center for Torture Survivors, San Jose, CA since its inception for a decade, where he provided trauma treatment, conducted asylum evaluations, and testified as an Expert in Immigration Court on their behalf (eight of those years as CST Senior Psychologist.)

 Dr. Livingston has evaluated and treated asylum seekers, torture survivors, and traumatized refugees from 69 countries, often with interpreters.

 Dr. Livingston: clinical work, forensics, & consultation

-Jay continues to consult forensically and clinically, teach, train and supervise graduate students privately in various mental health agencies, conducts clinical research, and provides limited outreach services through community organizations and medical facilities.
+Jay continues to consult forensically and clinically, teach, train and supervise graduate students privately and in various mental health agencies, conduct clinical research, and provides limited outreach services and trainings through community organizations and medical facilities.

 He gives informational presentations to churches and community professionals likely to have refugees and torture survivors that they unknowingly serve.
 He presents current research findings at regional and national workshops, symposiums and conferences as he is available.

 An example of his ad hoc consulting is his recent work to find a pathway through the local law enforcement and legal systems to ensure that detained non-English speaking refugees are understood and provided adequate interpreters and explanations of their rights, etc., given that they may be in especially grave risk of deportation.